A - G

 Alice is also an ordained minister in the AME Zion Church, and has outreach ministries in Indianapolis.

-Lauren Hughes, Assistant to the Chair and Adjunct Faculty at the Department of Music and Arts Technology at IUPUI, is currently finishing a DM of Brass Pedagogy from the Indiana University Jacobs School of Music with minor fields in Music History and Arts Administration.
+Lauren Hughes, Adjunct Faculty at the Department of Music and Arts Technology at IUPUI, is currently finishing a DM of Brass Pedagogy from the Indiana University Jacobs School of Music with minor fields in Music History and Arts Administration.
 Ms. Hughes holds a Master of Music in Horn Performance from Indiana University and a Bachelor of Music in Horn Performance from Florida State University.
 She has performed with many regional and national orchestras, including Marion Symphony, Columbus Symphony, Pensacola Symphony, Mobile Symphony, and Athens Symphony.
 Ms. Hughes currently teaches courses in applied horn lessons and History of Electronic Music.

 Thomas James Janke